davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 ```

 ## Activating our `nix-darwin` config
-One of the stranger footguns when using nix flakes is that all files referenced by a flake must be
+One of the stranger footguns when using Nix flakes is that all files referenced by a flake must be
 checked into source control.
-This means, that you'll need to have `git` installed before we set up
+This means that you'll need to have `git` installed before we set up
 our Nix environment[^2].
-Files don't need to be committed in order to be accessible by Nix flakes,
+Files just need to be staged to be accessible by Nix flakes, not committed,
-just staged, so `git add` is sufficient for now.
-You'll likely want to back your config up to a remote git repository eventually in order to sync your config to other machines, anyway.
+so `git add` is sufficient for now.
+You'll likely want to back your config up to a remote git
+repository eventually in order to sync your config to other machines, anyway.

 [^2]: If you're on a brand new machine, the first time you run `git` in the terminal, you should be
     promped to install Xcode Command Line Tools, which includes `git`.